EvoStream/ems_user_guide/_posts/2016-01-01-runtimeapi.md

 ### API Definition

-The EMS Runtime API is fully defined in the document: **API Definition.pdf**
+The EMS Run-Time API is fully defined in the document: **API Definition.pdf**

 This document can be found in the documents folder of the EMS package.